GAC names week's top volleyball players

-The Great American Conference announced the sixth Volleyball Player of the Week awards for the 2022 season.
-Arkansas Tech’s Heather Thomas garnered Offensive Player of the Week; Oklahoma Baptist’s Maci Langford claimed Defensive Player of the Week and Southern Nazarene’s Kaley Brubaker earned Setter of the Week.
+The Great American Conference announced the seventh Volleyball Player of the Week awards for the 2022 season.
+Harding swept the honors as Kelli McKinnon won Offensive Player, Emma Winiger earned Defensive Player and Sarah Morehead claimed Setter of the Week.

 GAC OFFENSIVE PLAYER OF THE WEEK